Forget movie stars and fur coats, Craig Tansley reveals that the earth’s most celebrated ski town, Aspen, is the Byron Bay of the ski world…man.

 When to go

-The best snow falls between late December and mid-March, although spring conditions in late March and throughout April mean you’ll beat the crowds and get more sunshine.
-Avoid school holidays and President’s Day Weekend (16-18 Feb 2013).
+The best snow can fall between late December and mid-March, although spring conditions in late March and throughout April mean you’ll beat the crowds and get more sunshine.
+Avoid school holidays and President’s Day Weekend.

 Where to stay